SIGHPC-Education-Chapter/Piction/README.md

 several meanings can be associated to the same description.
-For example, saying "cut the figure in two parts" is ambiguous if we do not specify whether to do it vertically or horizontally, or if it is not clear whether the parties should be same size or not.
+For example, saying "cut the figure in two parts" is ambiguous if we do not specify whether to do it vertically or horizontally, or if it is not clear whether the parts should be same size or not.

 A language that leaves room for ambiguities (like English) is more suited to describe feelings or make poetry but it is not suitable for